Davidson Institute for Talent Development

 Tip #8: Learning from the Experiences of Others

 Many well-meaning teachers innocently commit the following blunders when they encounter gifted students.
-Don-t feel bad if you have committed them.
-I know I have and I wish someone would have pointed them out to me before I had to learn about them the hard way.
+Don't feel bad if you have committed them.

 Blunder Number One: Asking Your Gifted Students To Serve As Tutors For Students Who Are Struggling.
 Gifted children think and learn differently than other students.
 Asking them to serve as tutors can be a frustrating experience for all parties involved.
 This should also be remembered when putting together learning teams or group projects.
 Putting your strongest student with your students who are struggling is likely to be a painful experience for everyone.
 Imagine developing a cycling team with someone like Lance Armstrong as one member and then selecting other members who have either just learned to ride their bikes or are still relying on training wheels to help them gain their balance.
 It is unlikely that anyone in this group is going to have a positive experience.

 Blunder Number Three: Only Allowing Gifted Students To Move Ahead When They Complete The Grade/Age Designed Work Assignments With 100% Accuracy.
 It is important to remember that gifted students think and learn differently and can be extremely rebellious.
 No one -- not adults, not children and especially not gifted children -- likes to be bored!
 Gifted students, thanks to their ability to reason, will purposely choose not do something merely because they "must" do it, particularly if it seems pointless to them.
 They would rather spend their time thinking or reading than completing worksheets that are too easy.
-If you are truly interested in doing what's best for your students, it is imperative that you focus on their strengths, not their shortcomings.
+Focus on your students' strengths, not their shortcomings.
 Offer them opportunities that are consistent with their abilities -- lead them from where they are.
 Depending how long they have been in the system, it may take them a while to trust you.
 So, don't be surprised if there isn't a miraculous overnight change.
 Be consistent and positive and remember, you may be the first teacher who has offered them an opportunity to actually learn, rather than regurgitate and they may not know how to handle your responsiveness.
 Don't fall in to the trap of saying, "See, I told you he wasn't gifted, I gave him one tough assignment and he failed."
 Gifted students generally haven't had to work to succeed.
 Give them time to build their, often atrophied, wings in a safe environment.

 Tip #9: Utilize Outside Resources

 There is a lot of information in this article, and it is likely you're feeling a bit overwhelmed!
-Here is the best news so far...you are not alone and you don't have to come up with all of the answers by yourself.
+Here is the best news so far . . . you are not alone and you don't have to come up with all of the answers by yourself.
 There are several national organizations devoted entirely to assisting gifted young people and the professionals who serve them.
-The three most notable organizations are the National Association for Gifted Children, Belin - Blank Center for Gifted Education and Talent Development and the Davidson Institute for Talent Development.
-As a first step, I recommend joining the Davidson Institute's free Educator's Guild.
-Members have access to private electronic mailing lists and bulletin boards to exchange ideas, locate resources and discuss issues with educators all over the country.
-Members also have access to the Davidson Institute's in-house team of professionals for personalized assistance with identification, assessment, exploration of educational options, creation of Individual Educational Plans, and location and development of curriculum for highly gifted learners.
-All you have to do is call to receive answers to your questions -- completely free of charge.
-And, the Davidson Institute also provides participants of the Davidson Young Scholars program and their parents, free services as well.
-In addition to investigating these national organizations, you may also wish to investigate organizations at the state and local level that focus on meeting the needs of gifted students.
+The three most notable organizations are the National Association for Gifted Children, University of Iowa's Belin-Blank Center for Gifted Education and the Davidson Institute for Talent Development.
+As a first step, join the Davidson Institute's free Educator's Guild.
+Members have access to electronic mailing lists and a Facebook discussion group to exchange ideas, locate resources and discuss issues with other educators all over the country.
+The Davidson Institute also provides participants of the Davidson Young Scholars program and their parents, free services as well.
+In addition to these national organizations, you may also wish to find organizations at the state and local level that focus on meeting the needs of gifted students.
 It isn't necessary to turn your world upside down to be an effective teacher of gifted students, you just have to be flexible, knowledgeable, and be willing to try new things.
-Gifted students cannot fend for themselves and I wish you the best of luck as you begin the exciting adventure of making a difference to the gifted students in your classroom!
+Gifted students cannot fend for themselves and it is up to you to begin the exciting adventure of making a difference to the gifted students in your classroom (if you haven't already done so)!
 After all, one person can and does make a difference.